semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 @## State types

-The main “empty” states of our widgets:
+The list of “empty” states in the widgets:

 - Nothing found
 - No more results